bitcoupon/bitcoupon-bitcoin-library/rails_mockup/SETUP.md

     'rake db:setup'
     'rake db:migrate'
-    'rake db:seed => development only!'
+    'rake db:seed'
+    => Do not use seeds in production :)

 #### Run tests